The Foreman Went to France: Production

 Filmed during the war, location shooting for the scenes set in France was done in Cornwall, Kent, and Berkshire.
 Filming took 12 months as it was continually interrupted by blitzes.

 Reception

 Dr. Keith M. Johnston, lecturer in Film & Television Studies at the University of East Anglia, described it as "a strange little propaganda piece, a flashback-structured film that dramatises the 'true' story of Melbourne Johns ...
 Overall, this is a nicely done little film, but it survives largely because of a committed cast and some strong narrative elements."

+According to Kinematograph Weekly the film was one of the most popular movies at the British box office in June 1942.